floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 and based on this guess, compute the number of wait states to insert.

-Here are some of the improvements (mainly in demo scene demos, because those are usually extremely timing sensitive, classic games in general work fine):
+Here are some of the improvements (mainly in demo scene demos, because those are usually extremely timing sensitive, much more than classic games):

 In the [Points Barres demo by Overlanders](https://floooh.github.io/tiny8bit/cpc.html?file=cpc/points_barres.dsk&input=run%22-PBARRES%0A), a pixel junk scanline above text has been fixed: